Arthur-Luiz19/Space-Troppers/README.md

 # Hello!!

-this is my third Unity Project, i just finished by developer this space-Shooter game, than i'm glad and tired so much ksksk.
+This is my third Unity Project, i just finished by developer this space-Shooter game, than i'm glad and tired so much ksksk.
 For this game, i'm inspired on 80s/90s arcade games and i took some weeks til finish it.

 # How to play